SinclairDigital/sinclair-feed-specifications/sinclair-hls-technical-spec.md

 # Recommended Video Formats

-Our goal is for you to have the highest quality version of your video library to work with in Wurl.
+Our goal is for you to have the highest quality version of your video library to work with.

 "Preferred" indicates our **recommended** formats, it’s best if you meet or exceed these levels.
 "Supported" indicates the **minimum** supported formats.
 Video files that do not meet these levels may have noticeable quality issues when your programming airs.